- Maldives Local Islands: What to Expect + Which to Visit

 Proof of onward travel is required for you to enter the country.
 You would be asked by the airline staff to show your outbound ticket confirmation before you are allowed to check in and board.
 Email on the phone would do, though I had mine printed.
 For those of you who are nomadic and don’t plan your travels, it’s important to plan when you get out of this one.

-It’s free to visit Maldives, but if you want to work there, you would have to apply for work visa.
+It’s free to visit the Maldives, but if you want to work there, you would have to apply for a work visa.
 A form would be given to you on the flight in and they do require more information than your average landing form.
-They ask if you have over a certain amount of money on you, as well as custom questions on electronics etc.
+They ask if you have over a certain amount of money on you, as well as custom questions on electronics, etc.

 The leaving form would be given, too, and it would save you time to fill it in and keep it for a quick emigration process.